official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 chaired by Sir David Manning and a wider officials’ group under Mr Desmond Bowen (Mr McKane’s successor), should begin their work.[^125] Sir Kevin commented:

-[^123] Public hearing, 7 December 2009, page 10.
+[^123]: Public hearing, 7 December 2009, page 10.
-[^124] Minute Manning to Prime Minister, 12 September 2002, ‘Iraq’.
+[^124]: Minute Manning to Prime Minister, 12 September 2002, ‘Iraq’.
-[^125] Minute Tebbit to Secretary of State, 17 September 2002, ‘Iraq: Machinery of Government’.
+[^125]: Minute Tebbit to Secretary of State, 17 September 2002, ‘Iraq: Machinery of Government’.

 300

-The Report of the Iraq Inquiry2  |  Decision-making within government

 “… we shall need to watch to ensure … that (c) [Restricted COBR] provides the framework we need to link effectively with the contingency planning in the MOD …